tastyegg/MarsFirstLogisticsMechanicAchievementSave/README.md

-# MarsFirstLogisticsMechanicAchievementSave
+# Mechanic Achievement Save for Mars First Logistics
-Save file dedicated for the Mechanic achievement (collect all parts) in the Mars First Logistics game.
+Save file dedicated for the Mechanic achievement (collecting all 108 parts) in the Mars First Logistics game.

+- Put the save in `%appdata%\..\LocalLow\Shape Shop\Mars First Logistics`.
+- Load the save: slot 3.
+- Mission finishes and the last part is recieved along with the 'Mechanic' achievement.